+The 2020 Mazda CX-9 goes beyond the ordinary 7-passenger, 3-row family hauler, offering a seductive exterior, luxurious interior and dynamic handling rarely found in an SUV of this size.
 Mazda CX-9 stands out as a different choice in the three-row crossover market.
-The 2019 CX-9 represents the second generation which embodies Mazda's KODO design.
+The 2020 CX-9 represents the second generation which embodies Mazda's KODO design.
 CX-9 has some refreshing elements at its disposal - an athletic design, eager handling, and upscale interior.

 The Mazda CX-9 is available in 4 well-appointed trim levels.
 The base Sport trim brings a lot of standard features to the table.
 Considering the $32,280 price tag, it offers immense value for money.
-It offers three-zone automatic climate control, 7-inch touchscreen infotainment display, rear privacy glass and safety features like Smart City Brake Support automatic emergency braking, Blind Spot Monitoring with Rear Cross-Traffic Alert.
+It offers three-zone automatic climate control, a 7-inch touchscreen infotainment display, rear privacy glass and safety features like Smart City Brake Support automatic emergency braking, Blind Spot Monitoring with Rear Cross-Traffic Alert.
+For an increase of $3,000, the touring trim brings in rear power tailgate, heated side mirrors, leather-trimmed seats, a larger (8.0-inch) infotainment system, and Apple Carplay and Android Auto.

 MAZDA CONNECT infotainment system with 7-inch full-color touch-screen display